 In this article, we will look at exactly what the registry is, how it works and if you should bother cleaning it—or not?

-At its most basic level, the Windows registry is exactly what the name suggests—a central registry on your computer.
+The Windows registry is exactly what the name suggests—a central registry on your computer at its most basic level.